woodchuckchoi/what_i_learnt_today/concurrency/README.md

 Raft offers a generic way to distribute a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transitions.

 Raft achieves consensus via an elcted leader.
-A server in a raft cluter is either a leader or a follower, and can be a candidate in the precise case of an elction (when leader unavailable).
+A server in a raft cluter is either a leader or a follower, and can be a candidate in the precise case of an election (when leader unavailable).
 The timeout is reset on receiving the heartbeat.
 If no heartbeat is received the follower changes its status to candidate and starts a leader election.

 Raft implements consensus by a leader approach.
 The cluster has one and only one elected leader which is fully responsible for managing log replication on the other servers of the cluster.
 It means that the leader can decide on new entries' placement and establishment of data flow between it and the other servers without consulting other servers.
 A leader leads until it fails or disconnects, in which case a new leader is elected.
 The consensus problem is decomposed in Raft into two relatively independent subproblems listed below.

 ## Leader Election
 When the existing leader fails or when the algorithm initialises, a new leader needs to be elected.
 In this case, a new term starts in the cluster.
 A term is an arbitrary period of time on the server for which a new leader needs to be elected.
 Each term starts with a leader election.
-If the elction is completed successfully (a single leader is elected) the term keeps going on with normal operations orchestrated by the new leader.
+If the election is completed successfully (a single leader is elected) the term keeps going on with normal operations orchestrated by the new leader.
 If the election is a failure, a new term starts, with a new election.

 A leader election is started by a candidate server.
 A server becomes a candidate if it receives no communication by the leader over a period called the election timeout, so it assumes there is no acting leader anymore.
 It starts the election by increasing the term counter, voting for itself as new leader, and sending a message to all other servers requesting their vote.
 A server will vote only once per term, on a first-come-first-served basis.
 If a candidate receives a message from another server with a term number larger than the candidate's current term, then the candidate's election is defeated and the candidate changes into a follower and recognises the leader as legetimate.
 If a candidate receives a majority of votes, then it becomes the new leaer.
 If neither happens (eg. split vote) then a new term starts, and a new election begins.